ContestsEvents

 Pinellas County

 Pinellas County residents are encouraged to participate in available Christmas Tree-to-Mulch programs.
 Trees are accepted for a small fee at the Pinellas County Solid Waste Disposal Complex.
 There, the trees will be ground into useable mulch that is given away for free to residents.
-St. Petersburg is also hosting a one-time citywide Christmas tree collection event on Saturday, January 8, 2023.
-Place the tree out for collection before 7 a.m. in the same location where trash is usually collected – if trash is picked up at the curb, trees should be placed at the curb; if trash is picked up in the alley, trees should be placed in the alley.
+St. Petersburg usually has a one-time citywide Christmas tree collection event.
+We'll update this post when we get more info on that.
+It took place within the first week of January last year, so don't procrastinate taking your decorations down.
+Place the tree out for collection before 7 a.m. in the same location where trash is usually collected - if trash is picked up at the curb, trees should be placed at the curb; if trash is picked up in the alley, trees should be placed in the alley.

 Pasco County